Edinburgh - NbS enhancing health, wealth and sustainability

 Integration:

-The concept and application of GI is already integrated into many city plans, and the city encourages NBS-like actions, as well as community involvement in green space management, such as Friends of Parks groups.
+The concept and application of GI is already integrated into many city plans, and the city encourages NbS-like actions, as well as community involvement in green space management, such as Friends of Parks groups.
 GREEN SURGE’s research has helped shape the Pollinator Pledge project, and the partners are still in the process of developing it further.
 It is consistent with the CEC’s aims of improving the green network in the city, although the CEC is not an active partner.
 Climate change adaptation and the promotion of quality of life and human well-being are also part of the CEC’s plans, and the projects can contribute know-how to these objectives and help deliver them.

 Stakeholder Participation/Participatory Planning and Governance: